amarula/dyndesign/docs/class_builder.md

 ```

 To invoke the constructor of the second parent class (P2) when both Options are
-True, it is necessary to employ the `super` function with parameters, with the
+True, it is necessary to pass the first parent class (P1) as initial parameter of
-initial parameter being the first parent class (P1).
-However, employing
+the `super` function.
+However, employing `super(P1, self)` directly would lead to
-`super(P1, self)` directly would lead to a `TypeError` whenever the class is built
+a `TypeError` whenever the class is built without P1.
+To seamlessly bypass the
-without P1.
-To seamlessly bypass the error, the [safesuper
+error, the [safesuper
 function](../extended_class_communication#safesuper-function) is utilized instead.

 It is worth noting that the above implementation raises no exception even if the